nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/INSTALLATIONS_MAC.md

 ## dbdiagram.io

 Sign up on [dbdiagram.io](https://dbdiagram.io) and bookmark the site.
+You will be using it in later chapters.

 ## devdocs.io

 Bookmark the [devdocs.io](https://devdocs.io/) site.
 It contains documentation for nearly everything you will be learning during your time here at NSS.

 # Installations

-## Rectangle

-This application will allow you to use certain combinations of keys on your keyboard to move and resize applications while you are developing.

-[Download and install Rectangle](https://www.rectangleapp.com/) and after it is installed, open the application to try it out.

 <a id="homebrew"></a>